 Balance is such an important part of life in general.
-Whether it’s between work and pleasure or family life and personal time, Male surfer riding wavebalance should always be something in our minds.
+Whether it’s between work and pleasure or family life and personal time, balance should always be something in our minds.
 Granted, we don’t always achieve balance.
 Not at all!
 However, balance should be the goal.
 And this applies to relationships as well.
 In fact, successful relationships rely on a balance between dependence and independence.
 Too much of either one or the other and the relationship loses equilibrium and flounders.
 So, how can you find balance in your relationships?
 Consider three important keys.

 Key #1: Establishing a Firm Foundation of Trust